hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ReadMe.md

     * Type 2 - Equal Bin Size, Count & Probability for Continuous variable
     * Type 3 - Normalized Count for Discrete variable
     * Type 4 - Equal Bin Size, Normalized Count for Continuous variable
+* [My Code - Chapter 3][3]
+  * In this chapter, it's majorly about CDF, another distribution funtion, which maps values to percentile.
+Compared with PMF in Chapter 2, PMF maps values to probability.
+  * The code here is using 3 methods to plot percentile and the count.
+Although percentile may be more reliable to do binning, in the case here when comparing the distribution of pregency length between first born and other born, small equal bin size (step method) plots better results than customized bins
+  * It also proves python random methods tend to be uniform distribution
+    * Python generate uniform distributed random numbers: `random.uniform(min,max)`
+    * Python generate random values from a list with replacement: `random.choice(lst)`
+    * Python generate random values from a list without replacement: `random.sample(lst, num_of_values)`

 ********************************************************************************